mbech/blog/_posts/2014-11-05-two-changes-that-have-improved-how-i-work.markdown

 ---
 layout: post
-title:  "Two Changes That Have Improved my Work"
+title:  "Two Changes That Have Improved How I Work"
 date:   2014-11-05 16:00:00
 categories: jekyll
 ---